-Clarence Johnston was the chairman of the committee.
-He composed a lengthy list of three categories: books and documents including teaching aids, furniture and miscellaneous.
-Members were asked to donate or loan materials to what became known as The Artefacts Committee.
-This was the beginning of the School Days Museum.
+Clarence Johnston initially chaired the committee, formulating a detailed classification of items into three categories: books and documents (which encompassed teaching aids), furniture, and miscellaneous items.
+Committee members were encouraged to either donate or lend materials to this group, which came to be identified as The Artefacts Committee.
+This marked the inception of the School Days Museum.

-On May 27, 1988, the name was changed to Museum Committee with David McCormack as Chair and Hugh Henderson, Franklin Gilmore and Phyllis Reynolds as members.
+On May 27, 1988, the committee’s name evolved to the Museum Committee, with David McCormack presiding.
+Committee members included Hugh Henderson, Franklin Gilmore, and Phyllis Reynolds.

-It soon became evident that to be recognized and supported by provincial agencies; for example, the New Brunswick Teachers Association and the government, the museum should become a provincial organization.
-The Provincial Executive of the N.B.S.R.T. was approached and Arden Doak presented a Notice of Motion.
-On June 7, 1988, the Museum Committee became a Standing Committee of that organization.
-The N.B.S.R.T. has been loyal in support of the Museum, continuing to give much needed and appreciated financial assistance.
-Each of its eleven branches throughout the province has an appointed liaison person to coordinate branch and central museum interests.
+It became apparent that to gain recognition and support from regional entities, such as the New Brunswick Teachers Association and the government, the museum needed to adopt a provincial stance.
+The Provincial Executive of the N.B.S.R.T was approached, leading to Arden Doak presenting a pivotal Notice of Motion.
+Consequently, on June 7, 1988, the Museum Committee was established as a permanent committee of the N.B.S.R.T.
+The N.B.S.R.T has consistently been a stalwart supporter, providing invaluable financial aid.
+Each of the organization’s eleven branches across the province designates a liaison to synergize branch and central museum efforts.

-On March 18, 1992, the Museum was given the opportunity to use a small room in Marshall d’Avray Hall, University of New Brunswick, for storage and work facilities.
-In addition, permission was given to use it for board meetings.
-The Museum now had a Board of Directors with interested retired educators becoming members.
+By March 18, 1992, the museum was granted a small room in Marshall d’Avray Hall at the University of New Brunswick for storage, workspace, and board meetings.
+Consequently, a Board of Directors was established, comprising of retired educators with a vested interest.

-During the winter of 1996, a larger room on the ground floor of the Justice Building was made available.
-It replaced the second floor work and storage area.
-Extensive cleaning and repairs were necessary and on March 30, this became the new exhibit room, the former ground floor smaller exhibit room became our work and storage room.
-Now all parts of the Museum were conveniently located on one floor.
-Our new facilities were officially opened on June 23, 1996.
-A well-known New Brunswick educator, Dr. Robert J. Love, Dean Emeritus of Education at U.N.B. declared the Museum accommodations officially opened by ringing a school bell.
+In the winter of 1996, a more spacious room on the ground floor of the Justice Building was offered, superseding the previous second-floor work and storage space.
+After extensive cleaning and refurbishments, this room was inaugurated as the new exhibit space on March 30.
+The prior ground-floor exhibition area was repurposed as our workspace and storage facility.
+This relocation conveniently centralized all museum sections on a single floor.
+The updated facilities were ceremonially launched on June 23, 1996, when the esteemed New Brunswick educator, Dr. Robert J. Love, Dean Emeritus of Education at U.N.B., marked the occasion by ringing a traditional school bell.